 Thanks to gum disease treatment, people with gingivitis or periodontitis can reverse or at least manage the symptoms of their condition.
-The early stage of gum disease, known as gingivitis, can be reversed by getting your teeth cleaned by a dentist and improving your oral hygiene.
+The early stage of gum disease, known as gingivitis, can be reversed by getting your teeth professionally cleaned by our local Dearborn Dental Clinic or Brownstown Dentists.
 The more advanced stages of gum disease are not reversible, but they can be managed.

 Procedures commonly used for gum disease treatment